kwesi07/Personal-FInance-Tracker/README.md

 Description

-A Python-based command-line application for personal finance management, featuring user authentication, AI-driven expense categorization, and budget tracking.
-Uses SQLite for persistent storage, Pandas for analytics, and scikit-learn for machine learning.
+A Python-based command-line application for personal finance management, featuring user authentication, AI-driven expense categorization, budget tracking, and spending visualizations.
+Uses SQLite for persistent storage, Pandas for analytics, scikit-learn for machine learning, and Matplotlib for charts.
 Designed to showcase Python, database, and AI skills for tech/finance roles.

 Features